Konoin Constituency

 Konoin Constituency is an electoral constituency in Bomet County, Kenya.
 It is one of five constituencies in Bomet County and was one of three constituencies of the former Buret District.
 The constituency has seven wards, all electing councillors for the Bureti County Council.
 The constituency was established for the 1988 elections.
+The Konoin Technical Training Institute is located within the constituency.